Operation C.I.A.: Production

 Producer Peer Oppenheimer later signed Reynolds to appear with Diane Cilento in Deadly Contest, to be filmed in Germany, but the project did not happen.

 In popular culture

 Operation C.I.A. was referenced in the Archer episode "The Man from Jupiter", in which Reynolds makes a guest appearance as himself.
-Sterling Archer claims the film inspired him to become a secret agent, to which Reynolds replies "that film was god-awful."
+Sterling Archer claims the film inspired him to become a secret agent, to which Reynolds replies "that film was just god-awful."